 Remove any yellow or brown needles with a clean pair of scissors or secateurs; be careful of dripping sap which can stain and ruin carpets.

 Christmas Trees can be propagated via 12cm stem cuttings in early winter.
 Take lateral growths that have a slightly wooded base, but still juvenile to bend.
 Be sure to use a clean pair of scissors or secateurs, empathising a clean cut to avoid damaging the wound.
 Remove the bottom half of the needles and dip the wound in rooting hormone and position them vertically half-deep in a sandy, well-draining potting mix.
 The ideal compost is a Seed & Cutting potting mix, but multipurpose soil with some added grit and perlite is also acceptable.
 Provide a warm location (around 18°C, 64°F) that offers high humidity and bright, indirect light.
-It's important to have a good level of humidity as this will reduce the amount of water-loss via respiration in the needles.
+It's essential to have a good level of humidity as this will reduce the amount of water-loss via respiration in the needles.
 Wrap the potted cuttings in a transparent bag or plastic box to lock in air moisture.
 Open the bag/box every few days for an hour to avoid the spread of fungus spores that can destroy a whole batch.
 Remove any dead or decaying matter and avoid water-logging and persistent droughts.
-Once the cuttings have 2cm roots, safely place them in 8cm pots that have adequate drainage - the rooting process can take between five weeks and ten months, so patience is key!
+Once the cuttings have 2cm roots, safely place them in 8cm pots that have adequate drainage - the rooting process can take between five weeks and ten months, so patience is vital!
 Always avoid direct sunlight and low humidity/temperatures for the best results.
 You cannot root the tree as a whole.

 Repot every two or three years using a general purpose compost with added perlite or grit.
 It's unadvised to situate it into a pot which lack drainage holes, as the chance of root rot is far too high for such an expensive specimen.